raspberrypilearning/tree-life-simulator/en/step_4.md

 --- /task ---

 Now you can count your new trees, however not all those trees will survive.
-The survival rate for new trees is estimated to be 80 percent, which means that 2 trees out of every 10 planted will die of natural causes before they are fully grown.
+The survival rate for new trees is estimated to be 80 percent, which means that 2 trees out of every 10 planted will die of natural causes before they are full grown.
 You aren't going to reflect this in your simulation, but it's important to know that not all new trees survive naturally.

 Mature trees can also be chopped down through human deforestation.
 To show this, reduce the count of mature trees if a tree has been touched by the **Tree Feller** sprite.